 • We obtain and use your personal details to establish and deliver our contract with you.

-• We obtain and use your medical information because this is necessary for medical purposes, including medical assessment and screening.
+• We obtain and use your medical information because this is necessary for signposting.
 This includes the information collected through our Snorer.me Signposting™ tool.
-At your discretion you may choose to share your information with other healthcare professionals as necessary for the provision of care to you, such as your GP, a sleep-trained dentist, specialist referral services, and diagnosis centres chosen by you for improving your sleep.
+At your discretion you may choose to share your information with other healthcare professionals as necessary for them to screen you for obstructive sleep apnoea and for the provision of care to you, such as your GP, a sleep-trained dentist, specialist referral services, and diagnosis centres chosen by you for improving your sleep.

 • Where you have provided your explicit consent, we will use your medical information (always having removed personal identifiers, such as your name, address and contact details) to improve our healthcare products and services, and our Clinical Decision Support System (CDSS), so that we can deliver better healthcare to you and other Snorer.me Signposting™ users.
 This medical information (de-identified in the way described above) may include the medical information we hold and your interactions with our CDSS.
 This does not involve making any decisions about you – it is only about improving our products, services and software so that we can deliver a better experience to you and other Snorer.me Signposting™ users and help achieve our aim of directing you to the most appropriate professional to help with snoring and or sleep apnoea symptoms.
 Strict confidentiality and data security provisions apply, at all times.

-• We may obtain and use data about your precise location where you give your consent (through providing us access to your location), for example, to help direct you to the nearest GP or sleep-trained dentist.
+• We may obtain and use data about your precise location where you give your consent (through providing us access to your location), for example, to help direct you to the sleep-trained dentist.
 We may also derive your approximate location from your IP address.

 • We will NOT use your email address and/or phone number to contact you for marketing purposes.